referential-ai/boswell-test/docs/functionality/boswell_quotient.md

 This component measures how well a model performs on the essay task itself:

 - Based primarily on the grades received from peer models
-- Calculated using a normalized score from the numeric grade equivalents (0-4.3 scale)
+- Calculated using a normalized score from the numeric grade equivalents (0-4.25 scale, university standard)
 - Higher grades translate to higher performance scores

 ### Evaluation (33.3%)